cmcrawford2/memory-game/CONTRIBUTING.md

 We may ask for changes to be made before a pull request can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.

 As you update your pull request and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).

+This is a curtailed version of the Virtual Coffee CONTRIBUTING.md.
+You can find the original [here](https://github.com/Virtual-Coffee/virtualcoffee.io/blob/main/CONTRIBUTING.md)